Issa Rae: Other work

+In 2016, Rae created the podcast called Fruit.

 On October 11, 2019, Google announced that Rae would be an additional voice to the Google Assistant.
 Users could make Google Assistant speak in Rae's voice by saying "Ok Google, talk like Issa."
-Issa's Voice was available until Friday, October 1, 2021.
+Issa's voice was available until Friday, October 1, 2021.

-Also in 2019, Rae, through her newly launched record label "Raedio," partnered with Atlantic Records to produce "Kinda Love" by singer-rapper TeaMarrr.
+Also in 2019, Rae, through her newly launched record label Raedio, partnered with Atlantic Records to produce "Kinda Love" by singer-rapper TeaMarrr.

 In March 2021, Rae's production company, Hoorae, signed a five-year film and television deal with WarnerMedia.
-In 2021, Sweet Life: Los Angeles, an reality television program created by Rae, was produced as part of this deal.
+In 2021, Sweet Life: Los Angeles, a reality television program created by Rae, was produced as part of this deal.

+Rae is a co-owner of Hilltop Coffee + Kitchen, a Los Angeles-based independent coffee chain.

 Personal life

 Rae's birth name, Jo-Issa, comes from a combination of the names of her grandmothers: Joyce and Isseu.
 Her middle name, Rae, is after an aunt, who was an artist.

-Rae married her longtime partner, Louis Diame, a Senegalese businessman, in a private ceremony in France in July 2021.
+Rae married her longtime boyfriend, Louis Diame, a Senegalese businessman, in a private ceremony in France in July 2021.
 Rae first wore her engagement ring publicly on the cover of Essence magazine's April 2019 issue.

-Activism

-Rae has used her platform to bring attention to police violence and brutality against African-Americans.
-Following the police shooting of Alton Sterling in 2016, she raised $700,000 for the Sterling Family Trust to help pay for the Sterling children to attend college.

-Rae is an advocate for civil rights and women's rights movements.
-Her work includes themes of equality and social justice.
-She works closely with organizations like the ACLU, BLD PWR, and Black Lives Matter.
+She is part of an investor group that bought the SailGP U.S. squad in 2023.